First-child is being ignored

 You may be thinking that .listVids is a collection of elements and first-child will refer to the first of those elements… and so on.
 That not the way the first-child or nth-child works.
 The elements are children of their current context no matter what class they have.
 The only purpose of adding the listVids class is that you can avoid styling an incorrect element.

-e.g. the browsers finds the nth-child of that context and if that nth-child has the class that you set then it gets styled. (nth-child(6) does not find the 6th item with a class of listVids because that may in fact be the 10th child It fins the 6th child first and then looks to see what class it is.)
+e.g. the browsers finds the nth-child of that context and if that nth-child has the class that you set then it gets styled. (nth-child(6) does not find the 6th item with a class of listVids because that may in fact be the 10th child It finds the 6th child first and then looks to see what class it is before applying the rule.)